+[Section 115 amended: No. 27 of 2019 s.
+179.]

 116. Order as to costs of analysis

 (1) In any proceedings under this Act, if evidence is given of an analysis made for the purposes of this Act, the court may, in addition to any other order as to costs, make an order as to the costs of, and incidental to, the obtaining of the analysis and the giving of evidence as to the analysis.